juhi24/hy-poster/README.md

 Licensing
 ---------

-The poster template is licensed under CC BY-SA 3.0.
+The poster template is licensed under CC BY 4.0 International License.
 See LICENSE for more info.